Luci07Devil/google-keep-clone/README.md

 # google-keep-clone
 React KeepClone is a feature-rich, user-friendly note-taking web application built using the powerful React.js library.
 Inspired by the popular Google Keep, this application offers a seamless and intuitive interface for organizing your thoughts, ideas, to-do lists, and important reminders.
-# React KeepClone - Google Keep Clone

-React KeepClone is a web application built using React.js that serves as a clone of Google Keep, a note-taking app.
-It offers a user-friendly interface for creating and managing notes, to-do lists, reminders, and more.

 ![App Screenshot](screenshot.png)